unitecontrol/node-c/README.md

 # node-c

-Embed C functions in JavaScript comments.
+Embed C functions in JavaScript comments. *Should* work on Linux and OS X.

 ### Flow